Lindsay was 4 weeks postpartum when she found out she had Pelvic Organ Prolapse.

 While I did wish that we would have had a couple of months to try PT before we had to come to a decision, unfortunately we didn’t have that kind of time.
 With my knowledge of the general trajectory of active individuals with triple-prolapse, I agreed with the doctor that surgery was indicated to support the damaged vaginal wall.

 With that recommendation, Lindsay chose to move forward with surgery to support the bladder prolapse (anterior wall).
-She still worked with me in PT before her surgery, to make sure that her pelvic floor was supple and strong, and that her body mechanics were optimized, to increase the chances that the surgery would be a success.
+She still worked with me in PT before her surgery, to make sure that her pelvic floor muscles were supple and strong, and that her body mechanics were optimized, to increase the chances that the surgery would be a success.
 Her surgery was on Dec 17.

 “I had surgery December 17.
 Dr. Kelly helped me determine that it was the right choice for me and my body.”